ntamas/swissknife/README.rst

 Script index
 ============

+``aggregate``
+    Suppose that you are running some randomized simulation of a dynamic process on your computer and log the state of some variables at each time step *t*.
+You are generally interested in the average behaviour of the system at each time step *t*, therefore you run the simulation 1000 times and save the results to 1000 different files. ``aggregate`` helps you get the average behaviour in an 1001th data file by taking the mean of values in row *i* and column *j* across each of your 1000 files.
+It is also capable of recognizing headers in the input files; these will be printed intact to the output file.

 ``remap``
     Script that can be used to remap columns of entries in a text file based on an external mapping file that maps old entry values to new